How to Install Arch Linux and Hyprland (Part 2 of 2)

 Installing Packages

-Before we install Hyprland, we must first some packages (and by some I mean a lot).
+Before we install Hyprland, we must first install packages needed for a functional environment.

 1